ministryofjustice/moj-frontend/docs/accessibility.md

 This platform was last tested on 23rd June 2022.
 The test was carried out in-house by the Accessibility team.

-In addition, The Digital Accessibility Centre (DAC) carried out a full WCAG 2.1 AA level audit on all featured components and patterns contained by the Pattern Library.
+In addition, The Digital Accessibility Centre (DAC) carried out a full WCAG 2.1 AA level audit on all featured components and patterns contained by the Design System.
 It included extensive testing by users with a wide range of disabilities.
 This audit was performed on 30th April 2021.
 It highlighted a number of non-compliance issues, some of which have been addressed since.